tonyhaunschmidt/GA-PROJECT-3-/README.md

 ## FUTURE IMPROVEMENTS

-Incorporate nutritional information in the recipes similar to Myfitnesspal.
+Incorporate nutritional information in the recipes similar to MyFitnessPal.
 This would be an awesome feature in the meal plan and shopping list so that you can see a breakdown of your nutritional information across any given period.

 At the moment the shopping list functionality is not optimal in that often it will have 2 or more of the same ingredient that doesn't compile (i.e. '10 grams' & '30 g' will show as 2 different item lists rather than combining to show '40 g').
 Having dropdowns for the measurements and suggested items in the add recipe form would be a good step or to write code that can recognise the common similar measurements and items.